 - Hawaii - May-Issue to residents only.
 Does not honor any out-of-state permits.

 - Oregon - does not honor any out-of-state permit, and issues non-resident permits only to residents of bordering states.

 - South Carolina - does not honor New York State permit, nor any out-of-state non-resident permit.
 Only issues non-resident permit if applicant owns property in South Carolina, or to military personnel on permanent change of station orders.

-- Illinois & the District of Columbia - The right to carry is completely denied in these states to both residents and non-residents.
+- District of Columbia - The right to carry is completely denied to both residents and non-residents.

 This information on this page was compiled from USACarry.com and the NRA-ILA, and, to the best of our knowledge, was accurate at the time this page was published.
 Be sure to verify all information with the appropriate law enforcement agencies prior to carrying a handgun in other states.

 Remember that even if you are permitted to carry in other states, you are bound by that state’s laws regarding handguns and the use of deadly force.

 Keep in mind also that for the purposes of reciprocity and/or applying for out-of-state non-resident permits, other states consider only unrestricted New York State pistol licenses.
 If you do not have an unrestricted New York State pistol license, you must get your license upgraded before it will be honored by any other state.